 (6) sexually explicit material or property that is evidence in a case;

 (7) records of deferred impositions of sentences resulting in dismissal;

 (8) unless exempted from redaction by N.D.R.Ct.
 3.4

 – except for the last four digits, social security numbers, taxpayer identification numbers, and financial account numbers,

 – except for the year, birth dates, and

-– in criminal cases, the home street address of an individual;
+and, – in criminal cases, the home street address of an individual;